batuff/Survival/INSTALLATION.md

 **NOTES:**
 The correct compilation and execution of "Survival" has been tested only on Ubuntu 14.04, Ubuntu 16.04 and macOS High Sierra (v10.13.3)

+If you experience any problems in downloading or installing Survival, please do not hesitate to contact us.
+We’re friendly people. email contacts: andrea.attili@to.infn.it or lorenzo.manganaro@unito.it